Enters into effect: 1 January 2021 (version 11)

 SWITCH generally does not judge who may have a better right to a domain name, either on registration or in use of domain names.
 Nor does SWITCH examine content which is placed on websites.

-If the parties cannot agree on entitlement to a domain name or on the legitimacy of its use, a dispute resolution service is available to them, for which costs are payable.
+In the event of any dispute concerning entitlement to a domain name or on the legitimacy of its use, a dispute resolution service is available, for which costs are payable.
 Any expert's decisions by the dispute resolution service are binding for holders of domain names even if they do not proceed to the merits in the dispute resolution proceedings.

 The dispute resolution proceedings are subject to the relevant rules of procedure in the then current version.
 In any case legal actions before the state courts are reserved for both the holder and to third parties.